Rocket (Beyoncé song): Reception

 A writer from the website E!
 Online felt that in the video, Beyoncé "most certainly comes into her own".
 Puja Patel of Spin regarded it as "practically a tribute to her curves".
 An editor for CTV News noted how the singer was seen hovering over a bed in an exorcist style.
-Kathy Iandoli from Vice remarked the same particular scenes for showing Beyoncé living in a matrix.
+Kathy Iandoli from Vice remarked on the same particular scenes for showing Beyoncé living in a matrix.
 Billie Cohen from the magazine Condé Nast Traveler noted that "maybe one of the most memorable image" from the visual album was when the singer was seen falling on a king-size bed in "Rocket".
 In what she perceived to be the best dance moves on the album, Lindsey Weber of Vulture listed the same scene.
 Considering it one of the most intimate videos on the entire record, Michael Zelenko from The Fader noted, "In a collection full of erotic videos, 'Rocket,' with its heaving chests, bare thighs, bubble baths, and nails clawing at sheets, manages to stand apart as the steamiest of the bunch."
 Jody Rosen of The New York Times opined that the video featured mostly slow-motion pictures of "billowing silk sheets and water droplets tumbling onto Beyoncé's bare midriff".
 Neil McCormik from The Daily Telegraph noted the lack of subtlety during the scenes showing a power drill and Beyoncé "shuddering with pleasure".
 In another review, he labeled the clip as "very naughty".

 Fuse writer Jason Newman called the clip an ode to D'Angelo and went on to state it worked as part underwear commercial, part shower commercial.
 Writing for the Italian edition of Vogue, Valentina Veneziano concluded that the video showcased Beyoncé's positive attitude portrayed through her laugh in "Rocket".
 Meghan O'Keefe from VH1 argued that the video was the first to focus on Beyoncé's "voluptuous curve, toned muscle, raised goosebumps and bleached strands of bed head".
 Brent DiCrescenzo from the magazine Time Out found influences by Madonna from her work on the album Erotica (1992) and the book Sex (1992).
 Vanity Fair reviewer Michelle Collins opined that the video opened with shots of Beyoncé on a bed to slightly change the overall feeling present on the album.
 Insanul Ahmed writing in Complex remarked that things "get sensual" in "Rocket"'s clip.
 Whitney Phaneuf of the website HitFix was more critical towards the visual, saying that it "may be the sexiest video of the bunch, but it's achieved in such a conventional way that it ends up being boring".
 On December 21, 2013, eight days following the release of the video for "Rocket", CTV News reported that the hotel where the clip was filmed would earn profit from the exposure in the album.